Narrative Therapy Introduction Courses

 Our short course is an introduction to narrative therapy and community work

 We mainly offer a university accredited advanced programme in pastoral narrative counselling.
-The best way to experience the strength of a narrative approach is to become part of a learner group that becomes a community of practice.
-This offers a safe space to grow and share within the community.
+The best way to experience the strength of a narrative approach is to become part of an ongoing learner group or community of practice.
+This provides a safe space to grow and share within the community.

 That said, organisations, faith communities, and other interested parties can request a custom learning experience at any time.